krkn-chaos/krkn/docs/service_disruption_scenarios.md

 ###  Service Disruption Scenarios (Previously Delete Namespace Scenario)

 Using this type of scenario configuration one is able to delete crucial objects in a specific namespace, or a namespace matching a certain regex string.
+The goal of this scenario is to ensure Pod Disruption Budgets with appropriate configurations are set to have minimum number of replicas are running at a given time and avoid downtime.

+**NOTE**: Protect your application during disruptions by setting a [pod disruption budget](https://kubernetes.io/docs/tasks/run-application/configure-pdb/) to avoid downtime.
+For instance, etcd, zookeeper or similar applications need at least 2 replicas to maintain quorum.
+This can be ensured by setting PDB maxUnavailable to 1.

 Configuration Options: